No Dream: Ska Dream

-Ska Dream was announced through Twitter on April Fools' Day, 2021, and was released on April 20.
+Ska Dream (stylized as S K AD R E A M) was announced through Twitter on April Fools' Day, 2021, and was released on April 20.
 Due to the lack of other promotion, many assumed the announcement was a joke.

 Although the song titles are all altered to contain puns and references to ska culture, the lyrics are identical to the original album (with the exception of a rapped guest verse by Boboso on the third track and a few additional lines sung by Anika Pyle on the final track).
 Two tracks' new arrangements contain brief quotes from songs by other artists: the first track quotes "Our Time" by The Suicide Machines, the seventh quotes "Nite Klub" by The Specials.

+Pitchfork's Brad Shoup wrote that, "for longtime fans of [ska], though, each 'hup' and 'pick it up' is truly affecting", and said the album had "ample artistic merit".
+Anthony Fantano of The Needle Drop ranked the album 10th in his top 50 albums of 2021, saying the songs of No Dream "sound even better as ska versions".